sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

 Sorting Books by Weighted Ratings
 ------------------------

-We use the ``Graph Group by Column`` processor to visually gauge the profile of our data.
+We use the ``Sort By`` processor to sort the data based on the numeric values in the selected column.
+In this case we are sorting the data based on the previously calculated weighted rating to rank the books.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^